 Artist impression of Surfix’s photonic biochip with receptor molecules (green, Y-shaped) on the spiral-shaped structure and biomarker molecules (orange spheres).

-The Surfix biosensor combines the photonic biochip with a microfluidic cartridge, in which the sample is processed and the biological assay takes place in a small sample volume.
+Surfix Diagnostics' biosensor consists of a photonic biochip and a microfluidic cartridge, in which the sample is processed and the biological assay takes place in a small sample volume.
 This is comparable to a miniaturized and automated laboratory procedure.

 When the sample is ready for analysis, it is transported to the photonic biochip.
 The signal read-out of the photonic biosensor is performed with a desktop reader.

-Surfix offers dedicated solutions for assay development, and for scalable production of PoC devices in medical, agri-food, environmental monitoring, or any other application area!
+Surfix Diagnostics offers dedicated solutions for assay development, and for scalable production of any diagnostic test with your bioreceptor on the chip to detect your biomarker of interest!